-The mental benefits
+Video games to treat pain – The mental benefits

 While video games and virtual reality worlds may not provide long-term relief from physical pain, they do provide important mental benefits.
 Anyone with a chronic condition understands pain begins to negatively impact your wellbeing.
 It’s hard to stay positive and relaxed when you’re suffering on a daily basis.